theflyingcoder/jnmap/README.md

 Features
 --------------------------------------
 - Mutiple, concurrent scan capability
+- Asynchronous both in the backend and UI requests
 - Accummulative results displayed in UI
 - Historical report from prior scans
 - REST API (scan and historical report)